likicv/usysml-test-cases/test_cases.md

 ## Discussion

 A `Part` element may have no type specified.
-This opens the question how to handle this situation in the implementation.
+This opens the question how to handle this situation in the implementation so it is consistent across different implementations.

 # Test Case #01.006: Namespace search rules